sonaliparihar27/-Sensor-Data-Analysis-python-/README.md

 # 🚗 Sensor Data Analysis & Outlier Detection (Python)

 ## 📌 Overview
 This project focuses on processing and analyzing raw automotive sensor data generated from test bench systems.
-The data is unstructured and contains missing values, inconsistencies, and noise.
+The raw data is highly unstructured, containing missing values, inconsistent formats, and noise.

-The goal was to convert this raw data into a clean time-series dataset and detect anomalies using statistical techniques.
+The solution converts this raw data into a clean time-series dataset, applies statistical techniques to detect anomalies, and visualizes patterns to support engineering analysis.

+> ⚠️ Note: This repository uses synthetic sample data for demonstration.
+The original data cannot be shared due to confidentiality.

 ---

 ## 🎯 Objective
-- Convert raw .txt files into structured datasets
+- Convert raw `.txt` test data into structured datasets
-- Clean and preprocess sensor data
+- Clean and preprocess time-series sensor data
 - Detect anomalies using statistical methods
 - Visualize trends and outliers for analysis